 Common Core is getting the same amount of negative attention that NCLB received from both parents and teachers.
 One of the benefits of homeschooling is the freedom to customize a child’s education based on the way they learn best.
 It is no surprise that most homeschool families prefer not to follow Common Core and many try to avoid it.

-For homeschoolers who choose to use curriculum in their homeschooling efforts, it is becoming more difficult to avoid curriculum that has been aligned with common core standards.
+For homeschoolers who choose to use curriculum in their homeschooling efforts, it is becoming more difficult to avoid curriculum that has been aligned with common core standards. when looking for other remote learning options, get to know more about Singapore’s best O-level English tuition centre.
 Luckily, Tina Hollenbeck, has taken great efforts to contact curriculum providers to find out whether or not common core has been integrated into the learning materials.
 We caught up with her and here’s her story:

 As a former classroom teacher who has chosen to remain aware of happenings within the institutional school system, I’d heard rumblings about the “common core standards” (CCS) as early as 2010.
 I knew it was an initiative adopted by almost every state for use in the public/government schools.
 And as a taxpayer and informed citizen, what I learned about its specifics bothered me a great deal.